Skip to Content

 2. Curate-Me checks the request

-• is this team allowed to use this model?
+Model ControlIs this org allowed to use the requested model?

 If the request is safe and allowed, Curate-Me forwards it.
-If not, it can block it or pause it for approval.
+If not, it blocks the request or pauses it for human approval.

 3. Curate-Me records what happened